logicality-io/tag-assistant-support/README.md

 you will not be able to use the test/diagnostic facilities hosted there.

 _Could this process be improved?_ [Please let us know!](https://github.com/logicality-io/tag-assistant-support/issues/new)

+## Test your installation.

+Go to https://tag-assist.logicality.io to test your installation and follow the instruction there.
+Any issues, please let us know.

 ## Developer Guide